Best Prime Day Deals: MacBooks, iPads, HomeKit, much more - 9to5Mac

 As expected, Amazon will be aggressively setting the pace on Apple deals throughout its official storefront.
 Amazon is also likely to match Best Buy and Target on any deals.
 In the lead up to Prime Day, we’ve seen a number of notable Apple offers pop-up.

-Amongst the best Apple deals from Prime Day 2019 is $250 off Apple’s latest iPad Pros.
-This is a match of the best prices we’ve seen since it was released.
-You can also take $100 off Apple’s 9.7-inch iPad and we’re seeing $200 off the now previous-generation MacBook Air.
-Also, today only, Apple Watch Series 4 is $75 off at Macy’s.
-We are expecting to see slightly better offers on Apple’s wearables throughout Prime Day.
+Amongst the best Apple deals from Prime Day 2019 is $350 off Apple’s latest iPad Pros.
+This is a new all-time low and the best price we’ve seen since it was released.
+You can also take $130 off Apple’s 9.7-inch iPad and we’re seeing $200 off the now previous-generation MacBook Air.

 Amazon’s Prime Day event has delivered a particularly notable Gold Box with Apple Watch on sale from $169 along with various iPad Pro deals.
 This is a new Amazon all-time low on select Apple Watch models, marking the first time we’ve seen them fall below $199.
 Check out the entire sale here for more.